Wye, Kent: Wye Church

-(1553-8) reinstated ornamentation and the lighting of candles, but papist resurgence did not stop there.
+(1553–8) reinstated ornamentation and the lighting of candles, but papist resurgence did not stop there.
 Richard Thornden, Bishop of Dover and Nicholas Harpsfield, Archdeacon of Canterbury committed 10 Protestants to be burnt.
 Two of them, John Philpot of Tenterden, and Thomas Stephens of Biddenden were consumed by fire at Wye Church gate in January 1557.
 The next year however, cautiously Anglican Queen Elizabeth I was crowned and Protestant communion restored.

 In 1572, the steeple was struck by lightning and burned, melting the lead cladding of the spire.
 Extensive repairs were finally paid for by 1579, but the structure was reported to be in much ruin and decay again by 1581.
 That may have been caused by the 1580 Dover Straits earthquake.
 In any event, further repairs to the steeple were carried out in 1582 and 1584.

 The five great bells had been damaged by the 1572 fire and were finally, satisfactorily recast in 1593, though once raised back into place their weight would have added considerably to stresses on the steeple.
 In 1628, the wooden spire was replaced once again, but concerns about the state of the chancel, and risk of the steeple falling were not addressed.

 On 22 March 1686, the steeple tower collapsed.
 Almost all the transepts; most of the chancel, and part of the nave were destroyed.
 The gilded and painted glass windows were gone, as were grand tombs of Cardinal Kempe and his father Thomas.
 Between 1700 and 1711 the church was reconstructed in its present, smaller form.
 Charles Finch, 4th Earl of Winchilsea, as holder of the tithes, was required to rebuild the chancel and the parish had to pay the remainder.
-Whilst the new chancel was finely crafted, work on the much reduced tower prioritised strength and economy.
+While the new chancel was finely crafted, work on the much reduced tower prioritised strength and economy.
 The new church was barely half the size of its predecessor.

 Lady Joanna Thornhill, for whom the Lady Joanna Thornhill School is named, died during the period of reconstruction and was buried in the new building she had helped fund.